The federal response to Harvey isn’t bad and here’s who you can thank

 Related: Where is Disgraced Former FEMA Chief Michael Brown Now?

-Redlener gives some credit to the Trump administration, but provides the Obama administration and career HHS officials with far more.
+Redlener gives some credit to the Trump administration, but says the Obama administration and career HHS officials deserve far more.
 FEMA director Brock Long has been in place only since June, and Dr. Robert Kadlec, Assistant Secretary for Preparedness and Response (ASPR) at HHS, took office just days before Harvey hit.

 But years of preparation helped them hit the ground running.